TES5Edit/TES5Edit.github.io/index.md

 When started xEdit will automatically find the Data directory.
 You then have a dialog box to select which masters/plugins you want to load with the current selection from your plugins.txt as default value.

+### fopdoc

+The above button labeled fopdoc connects to the Fallout record definitions.
+It currently has full definitiona for Fallout 3 and fallout New Vegas.
+Unfortunatly Fallout 4 information is incomplete.
+The fopdoc site was started and is maintained by WrinklyNinja.

 ### Wiki Pages

 Currently all wiki pages are available at the Bethesda CK Wiki.